ankit-sharma8512/WeatherWeb/README.md

 ## WeatherWeb

-A simple weather website to see live weather of locations using OpenWeatherAPI
+A simple weather website to see live weather of locations using OpenWeatherMap API

 ##### To run